Poetry is Not a Luxury Book Club

 Woke & Well-Read

 Woke & Well-Read is a new book club starting this fall, facilitated by Jamila Latham.
-The group meets the 3rd Wednesday of each month, from 7 – 8:30 pm, starting September 20th.
+The group meets the 3rd Tuesday and Wednesday of each month, from 7 – 8:30 pm, starting September 20th.
+Both nights are the same discussion - the club meets on two nights to make space for everyone who wants to join in.

 Woke & Well-Read will look at life through the eyes of African American authors.
 We will explore some of the legendary greats as well as contemporary favorites and writers who are up-and-coming.
 Our space will be open and respectful and also unafraid of the heated passions that arise when confronting issues faced by African American communities.
 The book club is open to everyone, and rooted in Black culture.
 We welcome diversity because we know that diverse ideas can birth fresh answers.
 The group expects that some of the books we read will challenge our understanding of our histories, some will explore popular topics in African American communities, and some will make us laugh heartily.